DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Abstract

 \section{Abstract}

-Even though trained mainly on images, we discover that pretrained diffusion models show impressive power in guiding sketch synthesis.
-In this paper, we present DiffSketcher, an innovative algorithm that creates \textit{vectorized} free-hand sketches using natural language input.
-DiffSketcher is developed based on a pre-trained text-to-image diffusion model.
-It performs the task by directly optimizing a set of Bézier curves with an extended version of the score distillation sampling (SDS) loss, which allows us to use a raster-level diffusion model as a prior for optimizing a parametric vectorized sketch generator.
-Furthermore, we explore attention maps embedded in the diffusion model for effective stroke initialization to speed up the generation process.
-The generated sketches demonstrate multiple levels of abstraction while maintaining recognizability, underlying structure, and essential visual details of the subject drawn.
-Our experiments show that DiffSketcher achieves greater quality than prior work.
-The code and demo of DiffSketcher can be found at \href{https://ximinng.github.io/DiffSketcher-project/}{this link}.
+We demonstrate that pre-trained text-to-image diffusion models, despite being trained on raster images, possess a remarkable capacity to guide vector sketch synthesis.
+In this paper, we introduce \textit{DiffSketcher}, a novel algorithm for generating \textit{vectorized} free-hand sketches directly from natural language prompts.
+Our method optimizes a set of Bézier curves via an extended Score Distillation Sampling (SDS) loss, successfully bridging a raster-level diffusion prior with a parametric vector generator.
+To further accelerate the generation process, we propose a stroke initialization strategy driven by the diffusion model's intrinsic attention maps.
+Results show that \textit{DiffSketcher} produces sketches across varying levels of abstraction while maintaining the structural integrity and essential visual details of the subject.
+Experiments confirm that our approach yields superior perceptual quality and controllability over existing methods.
+The code and demo are available at \href{https://ximinng.github.io/DiffSketcher-project/}{https://ximinng.github.io/DiffSketcher-project/}.